 UTF-8 character encoding allows translators and engineers to build robust digital content (apps, software, websites) with the ability to support a diverse range of character sets that cover all of the world’s languages — thus removing the nettlesome necessity of having to deal with many different encodings for a single project.

 While it will likely take some effort to transfer over to UTF-8 if not using it already, the overall benefits of using UTF-8 will help set your Chinese translation localization team up for success.
-And when it comes to strategies for localization, this encoding approach will give your company advantages in other Asian markets as well.
-For example, UTF-8 character encoding capabilities can be applied to Korean or Thai, without the need to deal with yet another type of encoding system.
+And when it comes to strategies for digital media localization, this encoding approach will give your company advantages in other Asian markets as well.
+For example, you can apply UTF-8 character encoding capabilities to Korean or Thai, without the need to deal with yet another type of encoding system.

 Mine Your Chinese Localization Service for Information